 "It's brilliant, another great day for the club.
 When you look at this you can only hope we can have the same scenes when we play against Wigan in the final."

 Roberto Mancini's side took a first-half lead through Samir Nasri, before Sergio Aguero doubled the advantage early in the second period.

 Demba Ba pulled a goal back for Chelsea midway through the second half, and Kompany admitted that strike brought renewed focus to the side.

-"I think for a while it was too comfortable, and it was a wake-up call,@ he said.
+He said: "I think for a while it was too comfortable, and it was a wake-up call.